carbon-language/carbon-lang/docs/design/generics/details.md

 ### Dynamic value type

-FIXME: Requires: destructor, and allocator.
+FIXME: Requires: `Deletable`, and allocator.
 Provides: sized, unformed, movable, and constraints (`C`).

 FIXME: Optionally can have a `Copyable` constraint, in which case the resulting